designsecurity/progpilot/README.md

 ./build.sh
 ```

-The resulting phar archive will be located at the root folder of this project.
+The resulting phar archive will be located in the `builds` folder of root of this project.

 ### Option 3: use composer